-- These regulatory sandboxes are controlled environments in which providers and deployers (e.g., small and medium enterprises) can voluntarily experiment, test, train, and validate their systems under regulatory supervision before placing them on the market. - Each Member State will be expected to create a sandbox with common rules for consistent use across the EU. - All system providers will be able to receive a written report about their sandbox activities as evidence that they have met All Act requirements.
+- These regulatory sandboxes are controlled environments in which providers and deployers (e.g., small and medium enterprises) can voluntarily experiment, test, train, and validate their systems under regulatory supervision before placing them on the market. - Each Member State will be expected to create a sandbox with common rules for consistent use across the EU to be operational within 24 months of the AI Act's entry into force (i.e., 2 August 2026). - All system providers will be able to receive a written report about their sandbox activities as evidence that they have met All Act requirements.
 This is intended to speed up the approval process to take All systems to market.